cutecatsandvirtualmachines/SKLib/README.md

 inside a vs command prompt.

+## Note:
+Debug compilation target is NOT available.
+Don't ask questions about it...
+## Note 2:
 If you get undefined symbols from zydis it's probably because you have installed the wrong version somehow.

 # How to use